top of page

 The therapist I am today is a direct reflection of the incredible supervisors and educators who shaped my growth over the past 10+ years.
 That experience is what makes supporting and mentoring others one of the most meaningful parts of my work.

-• OBL PCT counseling associates pursuing LPC licensure
+• Pre-licensed counseling associates pursuing LPC licensure from the OBLPCT

-• ATCB provisional art therapists (ATR-P) pursuing ATR, ATR-BC credentials, and Oregon art therapy licensure (LAT or LCAT)
+• Provisional art therapists (ATR-P) pursuing ATR / ATR-BC credentials from the ATCB & Art therapy licensure (LAT or LCAT) from the State of Oregon

-• Licensed and credentialed counselors and art therapists seeking ongoing consultation, support, or mentorship
+• Post-licensure counselors and art therapists seeking ongoing consultation, support, and/or mentorship

 • Clinicians transitioning into private practice